tock/book/src/capsule.md

 The goal of this part of the course is to make you comfortable with the Tock kernel and writing code for it.
-By the end of this part, you'll have written a new capsule that reads a 9DOF (nine degrees of freedom, consisting of a 3-axis accelerometer, magnetometer, and gyroscope) sensor and outputs its readings over the serial port.
+By the end of this part, you'll have written a new capsule that reads a humidity sensor and outputs its readings over the serial port.

 During this you will:

 1. Learn how Tock uses Rust's memory safety to provide isolation for free
 2. Read the Tock boot sequence, seeing how Tock uses static allocation
 3. Learn about Tock's event-driven programming
-4. Write a new capsule that reads a 9DOF sensor and prints it over serial
+4. Write a new capsule that reads a humidity sensor and prints it over serial

 ## Listen to presentation on Tock's kernel and capsules